-The data rate refers to the number of bits transmitted per unit of time and is decisive for the transmission quality of TV images.
+The data rate refers to the number of bits transmitted per unit of time and is decisive for the transmission quality of TV images or video content.
 It is stated in megabits per second (MBit/s).

 Digital receivers are auxiliary devices or modules integrated directly with the TV set for the reception of television and digitally broadcast radio programmes.
 Depending on the equipment, digital receivers can also receive other digital services.

 Digital television refers to the digital transmission of TV programmes.
 In digital transmission, conventional (analog) video and audio are converted into a binary code (0s and 1s).
 Unlike analog transmission, however, not every individual picture is transmitted in full, but only the part that actually changes from frame to frame.
 Thanks to the method of data compression (e.g. mpeg), more digital than analog programmes can be transmitted at each frequency.
 A digital receiver is needed to receive digital video and audio signals.

 DSL is an acronym that stands for Digital Subscriber Line.
 It refers to a transmission standard under which data can be transmitted and received at high transmission rates via a bifilar copper line of the telephone network.
 Because DSL data is transmitted in a different frequency range than telephone data (voice or fax), users can speak on the telephone and surf the Internet at the same time.
 A DSL connection offers much faster Internet speeds than earlier modem and ISDN connections.